lancenacabuan/Shaliah/README.md

 ### 13.3 Discipleship and the Meaning of Jesus’ Example

 A genuinely human Messiah makes Jesus’ obedience directly paradigmatic.
 His temptations are real, his trust in God is meaningful, his prayers are not a dramatic performance, and his suffering faithfulness displays what Spirit-filled humanity can become.
-Discipleship means following the human Son who trusted God perfectly, not merely admiring a divine being whose moral victory was guaranteed by intrinsic deity.
+Discipleship means following the human Son who trusted God perfectly, rather than interpreting his obedience primarily through the additional framework of an eternally divine subject possessing a complete human nature.

 Trinitarian theology also insists that Jesus is fully human and truly tempted.
 The practical difference concerns how the two-natures framework is understood.
 Biblical Unitarians regard Jesus’ single human consciousness and dependence upon God as central to his example; Trinitarians regard the incarnation as enabling the eternal Son to live a genuinely human life without ceasing to be divine.